Top Tips for Doing Business in France

 Hoping to conclude a deal with a French client?
 Preparing for a business meeting in France?
 Whilst careful preparation of negotiations can take you a long way, if you are not familiar with certain French business etiquette you may be placing yourself at a disadvantage.

 Business culture and etiquette in France is quite different to that of Anglo-Saxon countries, and adapting to the local business culture is essential for avoiding an inevitable faux pas.
 We have put together a few tips to help you navigate the business etiquette in France and to optimise your chances of success.
+Find out more about the best languages for doing business in Europe.

 1. Be Formal